segmentio/analytics-angular/README.md

 <div align="center">
   <img src="https://user-images.githubusercontent.com/16131737/51726992-d23f9200-201e-11e9-8b68-608ebaaa6c65.gif"/>
 </div>

-## 🔒 What about privacy?
-Want to allow your visitors to control and customize their tracking preferences on your site?
-Integrate our [consent-manager](https://github.com/segmentio/consent-manager), which is imported via the snippet and uses our pre-built React component under the hood.

 ## 📝 Docs & Feedback
 Check out our full [Analytics.js reference](https://segment.com/docs/sources/website/analytics.js?utm_source=github&utm_medium=click&utm_campaign=protos_angular) to see what else is possible, or read about the [Tracking API methods](https://segment.com/docs/sources/server/http?utm_source=github&utm_medium=click&utm_campaign=protos_angular) to get a sense for the bigger picture.
 If you have any questions, or see anywhere we can improve our documentation, [let us know](https://segment.com/contact?utm_source=github&utm_medium=click&utm_campaign=protos_angular)!